TomatoOmelette/sec_query/README.md

-# sec_query
+# sec_query resurrection

+This is a hasty refactor of sec_query as the original developer went out for cigarettes a few years ago and never came back.
+HTTParty has replaced the deprecated rest-client gem and other dependencies have been updated.

+I've also added a configuration class for setting a request header user agent, as required by EDGAR in 2023.

-A ruby gem for searching and retrieving data from the Security and Exchange Commission's Edgar web system.
+sec_query is a ruby gem for searching and retrieving data from the Security and Exchange Commission's Edgar web system.

 Look-up an Entity - person or company - by Central Index Key (CIK), stock symbol, company name or person (by first and last name).

 Additionally retrieve some, or all, Relationships, Transactions and Filings as recorded by the SEC.

-## Note: 9/13/16, SEC.GOV embraces SSL!

-On or before Septmember 13th, 2016, the SEC.gov updated their site to use SSL (Huzzah!).
-Version 1.2.0 addresses this change.
-All versions less than 1.2.0, will cease to function as expected.
-Update immediately.

 ## Installation

-To install the 'sec_query' Ruby Gem run the following command at the terminal prompt.

-`gem install sec_query`
+Add this line to your application's Gemfile:

+    gem 'sec_query', git: 'https://github.com/TomatoOmelette/sec_query.git'

 For an example of what type of information 'sec_query' can retrieve, run the following command: